Shippable/docs/sources/reference/resource-dockeroptions.md

 ```
     portMappings:
-      - "80:80"
+      - "80:80/tcp"
 ```
 `portMappings` is an array of port mappings.
-The format is always `"host port number: container port number"`, e.g. "80:80".
+The format is always `"host port : container port / protocol"`, e.g. "80:80/tcp".
 Port numbers are always integers.
+Protocols currently supported are `tcp` and `udp`.
+The protocol defaults to `tcp` if none is specified.
+Most providers will support an empty host port, like `:80`, to imply that the hostPort should be auto-assigned.
 If not provided, no container port is exposed, even if your Dockerfile has an `EXPOSE` statement.

 ```
     links: